gmhafiz/go8/README.md

     task gen-orm

 Generated files are as defined in the `sqlboiler.toml` file.
 This command needs to be run after every migration changes are done.
+Generated files are located in `internal/model`

 # Test